Can You Relate to Any One

 - New ideas and solutions for long-standing sexual problems.

-Our Couples Sex Therapy Approach?
+My Couples Sex Therapy Approach?

-We use best practices and a sex positive approach when we work with individuals and couples with sexual issues.
-Our work is based on the six principles of sexual health (Braun-Harvey, 2009), which are:
+My work is based on the six principles of sexual health (Braun-Harvey, 2009), which are: